lamprospapav/Car-and-lane-detection-with-opencv-and-yolo-cpp/README.md

 ![alt text](https://github.com/lamprospapav/Car-and-lane-detection-with-opencv-and-yolo-cpp/blob/master/car_lane_detection.png)

-I ran code with Cpu and I need 80 ms per frame for 224x224 input for yolo In next version i will use darknet and gpu.
+I ran code with Cpu and I need 80 ms for a frame for 224x224 input image for yolo In next version i will use darknet and gpu.